Appleby takes over, Florida rallies past No. 2 Auburn 63-62 - NewsBreak

 Still, the Tigers had a chance in the final seconds.
 Wendell Green Jr. got the ball with 7.1 seconds to play and was dribbling at the top of the key when he tried to pass to Walker Kessler down low.
 The Gators (17-10, 7-7) knocked it away, and the clock ran out.

-Appleby, a 6-foot-1 guard who transferred from Cleveland State three years ago, dominated down the stretch, creating open shots for teammates and hitting a huge 3-pointer with about 4 minutes to play and another with 2:16 remaining that push the lead to 61-53.
+The 6-foot-1 guard dominated down the stretch, creating open shots for teammates and hitting a huge 3-pointer with about 4 minutes to play.

 The Tigers were hoping to end a 13-game skid in the O’Connell Center, a losing streak that started shortly after former Florida coach Billy Donovan arrived in Gainesville.
 Auburn’s last win in the O’Dome came in February 1996, one month before the Gators hired Donovan.